 4. Prayer is to be made for things lawful and for all sorts of men living or that will live in the future.
 But prayer should not be made for the dead, nor for those of whom it may be known that they have sinned the sin to death.

-5. The reading of the Scriptures, preaching, and hearing the Word of God, teaching and admonishing one another in psalms, hymns, and spiritual songs, singing with gratitude in our hearts to the Lord, as well as the administration of baptism and the Lord’s supper, are all parts of religious worship of God.
+5. The reading of the Scriptures, preaching, and hearing the Word of God, teaching and admonishing one another in psalms, hymns, and spiritual songs, singing with thankfulness in our hearts to the Lord, as well as the administration of baptism and the Lord’s supper, the giving of tithes and offerings, expressions of fellowship and Christian affection, stirring up one another to love and good works, and the exercise of spiritual gifts are all parts of the religious worship of God.
 These are to be performed in obedience to him with understanding, faith, reverence, and godly fear.
 Moreover, solemn humbling with fastings and thanksgivings on special occasions ought to be used in a holy and religious manner.

 6. Under the gospel, neither prayer nor any other part of religious worship is now restricted to or made more acceptable by any place in which it is performed or towards which it is directed.
 But God is to be worshipped everywhere in spirit and in truth, in private families daily, and in secret, each one by himself, and more so solemnly in the public assemblies, which are not carelessly nor wilfully to be neglected or forsaken when God by his word or providence calls his people to them.

-7. On the seventh day of Creation, our God rested from all his labor, and bids us to receive this Sabbath rest as a gift, for the Sabbath was made for man, not man for the Sabbath.
-This Sabbath was commanded through the Mosaic law to work six days and rest on the seventh, but a Sabbath rest remains for the people of God today.
+7. On the seventh day of Creation, our God rested from all his labor and bids us to receive this Sabbath rest as a gift, for the Sabbath was made for man, not man for the Sabbath.
+This Sabbath was commanded through the Mosaic law to work six days and rest on the seventh.
+The New Testament promises a Sabbath rest that remains for the people of God.
 We should therefore strive to enter that rest by hearing his voice, not hardening our hearts, resting from our labors, and putting our faith and trust in Jesus, our true rest, rather than striving in our flesh.